istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 declaration from one cluster to other clusters.
 In addition, to route traffic to a remote service via the Istio Gateway, an Istio Service Entry configuration should be added for each replicated service.
-For example, the diagram above depicts two services `foo.ns1 (cluster1)` and `bar.ns2 (cluster2)`.
+For example, the diagram above depicts two services `foo.ns1` in cluster1 and `bar.ns2` in cluster2.
 Lets say their respective declarations are as follows:

 **In Cluster1**: cluster1-svc.yaml